dgvncsz0f/gitlabhq-debian/README.rst

 consider this a big win over the official installing script.

 This package is pretty much self-contained.
-Disregarding the database dependency, it only required `ruby1.9.1`.
+Disregarding the database dependency, it only requires `ruby1.9.1`.

 The postinst script is able to configure everything, using debconf.
 So it should be a fairly straightforward process.